• Skip to primary navigation

 • Salt - Salting pasta water adds flavor to the pasta noodles.

-• Pesto - We recommend our basil or kale walnut pesto because both are easy and pair deliciously with the veggies.
+• Pesto - We recommend our easy basil pesto or kale walnut pesto because both are easy and pair deliciously with the veggies.
 However, you can also use a store-bought pesto and it will still be tasty.

 • Lemon juice and lemon zest - Lemon juice and zest brighten the dish.